MASS TORT LITIGATION EMERGING IN CANADA

 Mass tort lawsuits solve that problem by allowing cases to proceed individually.
 Claimants may have different lawyers, all of whom may share information, research and resources.
 In many cases, the results of the first few trials become the principles governing settlement of the remaining cases.

-In May 2014, Health Canada issued warnings about complications arising from mesh implants, which it first licensed in 1998.
+This goes back to May 2014, when Health Canada issued warnings about complications arising from mesh implants, which it first licensed in 1998.
 Plaintiffs’ lawyers filed at least three class actions.
-Encouraged by the results of parallel litigation in the US, Paul Miller and his colleagues at Will Davidson LLP in Toronto decided on a mass tort approach for the firm’s several hundred clients.
+Encouraged by the results of parallel litigation in the US, Paul Miller (formerly from Will Davidson LLP in Toronto) and his colleagues decided on a mass tort approach for the firm’s several hundred clients.

 So far, plaintiffs have succeeded in seven of the eight parallel pelvic mesh litigation trials in the US.
 At least one of the defendants to Miller’s individual cases has noticed, entering into settlement negotiations with some 41 claimants and settling 33 of them.
 The eight plaintiffs who did not settle felt the offer was too low or felt that their symptoms had not yet reached the point where settlement was appropriate.